ssfar/42-ft_printf/README.md

 ```
 ft_printf("not_colored [123;0;255] colored");
 ```
-#### Result :
+#### Result:
 ![not](https://user-images.githubusercontent.com/45463065/86522942-87f24f80-be65-11ea-952e-202012b880b1.png)
-To specify that it is a background color with rbg value, add a "b" in front of the first value :
+To specify that it is a background color with rbg value, add a "b" in front of the first value:
 ```
 ft_printf("not_colored [b123;0;255] colored");
 ```
-#### Result :
+#### Result:
 ![not b_](https://user-images.githubusercontent.com/45463065/86522943-8a54a980-be65-11ea-9541-aad910449651.png)
-Thoses values can be replaced by the flag * to give the values via variables :
+Thoses values can be replaced by the flag * to give the values via variables:
 ```
 ft_printf("not_colored [*;*;255] colored", ammount_of_red, rbg_struct.g);
 ```
-Along that you can use the following attributes that most of the terminals handle by typing "a_" followed by the attribute (reset, eoc, eob, bold, faint, italic, underlined, blink, reverse, hidden") :
+Along that you can use the following attributes that most of the terminals handle by typing "a_" followed by the attribute (reset, eoc, eob, bold, faint, italic, underlined, blink, reverse, hidden"):
 ```
 ft_printf("test [a_underlined]test");
 ```
-#### Result :
+#### Result:
 ![under_2](https://user-images.githubusercontent.com/45463065/86523022-9725cd00-be66-11ea-959a-313f449afd75.png)

 More info on thoses attributes [here](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_parameters).